×

 What triggers lumbago?

-Lumbago is primarily triggered by overuse of the lower back, sudden heavy lifting, excessive bending, and repetitive movements.
-Conditions such as osteoarthritis and spinal arthritis may also contribute to its onset.
+Lumbago is often triggered by overuse of the lower back, sudden heavy lifting, excessive bending, repetitive movements, or underlying conditions like osteoarthritis and herniated discs.

 What is lumbago?

-Lumbago is a common disorder affecting the lower back, involving the muscles, nerves, and bones.
-It can be classified into acute, sub-chronic, and chronic types.
-It is important to seek appropriate treatment for relief.
+Lumbago is a common disorder affecting the lower back, involving muscles, nerves, and bones.
+It can be acute, sub-chronic, or chronic.

 What are common symptoms of lumbago?

-Common symptoms of lumbago include localized pain, stiffness, and difficulty bending or standing, as well as potential burning or tingling sensations in the legs.
-It is important to seek medical advice if these symptoms persist.
+Symptoms include localized pain, stiffness, difficulty bending or standing, and sometimes burning or tingling in the legs.

 What causes lumbago?